 Evolving the health care system to address the shifting needs of patients and their families

 Luckily, there are thousands of home health care providers with many options for patients and families.
 But this highly fragmented market can be improved through better coordination and collaboration.
-Optum’s value-based care model will help bridge the gap between home health providers and other caregivers to deliver higher quality preventive care and better outcomes at a lower cost.
+Optum’s value-based care model will help bridge the gap between home health providers and other caregivers to deliver high quality preventive care and better health outcomes at a lower cost, mitigating strain on the home care workforce and enhancing competition.

 Media inquires